KChandana29/organic-farming-website/README.md

 # organic-farming-website
 Organic Website
 This website provides information on the history of organic farming, the current scenario in the industry, and interesting facts about organic products.
-This README file contains essential information about the project, including setup instructions.

 ## Features

 - **Rotating Navbar**: The website features a dynamic rotating navigation bar that adds a modern touch to the user experience.